Roboticela/Restaurant-Management-System/README.md

 - **Analytics Dashboard**: Visual insights with charts showing revenue, top products, and trends
 - **Transaction History**: View and manage all past transactions with filtering options
 - **Settings**: Configure restaurant details, currency, logo, and database import/export
+- **About Page**: Information about the project, contributors, privacy policy, and terms of use
+- **Support Page**: Contact form for users to send support messages via SMTP
 - **Beautiful UI**: Modern, responsive design with animations using Framer Motion

 ## Technology Stack